ESCROW – WHAT IS IT?

-Closing costs differ depending on the type of transaction involved.
-Escrow fees are based on the value of the escrow; for example sales price, refinance loan amount, etc., but may vary based on the complexity or additional services required.
-Other fees that may be incurred during the escrow are new loan financing charges, title fees, commissions, payoff to existing lender and notary services.
+Closing costs can differ depending on the type of transaction involved.
+Escrow fees are based on the value of the escrow; which is either the sales price or refinance loan amount.
+Other fees that may be incurred during the escrow are new loan financing charges, title fees, commissions, wire fees, messenger fees and notary services, but may vary based on the complexity or additional services required.
 The escrow holder has no control over the fees that are charged by outside parties.
-It is your right to request a closing statement to review prior to the close of escrow.
+It is your right to request a closing statement to review the costs prior to the close of escrow.

 WHY IS A “REFUNDABLE PAD” LISTED ON MY ESTIMATED CLOSING STATEMENT?

 Although the escrow holder completes an estimate prior to closing escrow, items such as fees and interest may change daily.
 A refundable pad is used to avoid any shortages when closing escrow.
 Any unused portion of the pad will be refunded at the close of the transaction.

 CAN ESCROW ACCEPT A PERSONAL CHECK AT THE TIME OF CLOSING?

 The escrow holder must have a cashier’s check drawn on a California bank or funds wired in order to close escrow in a timely manner.
 This is because escrow funds must be “good” or cleared prior to the close of escrow.
 Personal checks can be accepted however, it will take up to 10 (ten) days to verify funds and for the check to clear.